-- Classes can have special member functions to overload built-in operators like +, ==, etc. - Many overloaded operators can also be written as non-member functions - Syntax: return-type operator op (arguments) - Overloaded operator functions are selected with the regular overload resolution - Overloaded operators are not required to have meaningful semantics - Almost all operators can be overloaded, exceptions are: :: (scope resolution), . (member access), .\ (member pointer access), ?: (ternary operator) - This includes "unusual" operators like: = (assignment), () (call), \ (dereference), & (address-of), , (comma)
+- Classes can have special member functions to overload built-in operators like +, ==, etc. - Many overloaded operators can also be written as non-member functions - Syntax: return-type operator op (arguments) - Overloaded operator functions are selected with the regular overload resolution - Overloaded operators are not required to have meaningful semantics - Almost all operators can be overloaded, exceptions are: :: (scope resolution), . (member access), . (member pointer access), ?: (ternary operator) - This includes "unusual" operators like: = (assignment), () (call), - (dereference), & (address-of), , (comma)

-Binary Arithmetic and Relational Operators
+Arithmetic Operators

-The expression lhs op rs is mostly equivalent to lhs.operator $op(\ensuremath{\mbox{hrhs}})$ or operator op(lhs, rhs) for binary operators.
+The expression lhs op rhs is mostly equivalent to lhs.operator op(rhs) or operator op(lhs, rhs) for binary operators.

-- As calls to overloaded operators are treated like regular function calls, the overloaded versions of | | and && lose their special behaviors - Relational operators usually take their arguments by const reference
+- As calls to overloaded operators are treated like regular function calls, the overloaded versions of || and && lose their special behaviors - Should be const and take const references - Usually return a value and not a reference - The unary + and operators can be overloaded as well

 '''

 struct Int {

 int i;

 Int operator+(const Int& other) const { return Int{i + other.i}; }

+Int operator-() const { return Int{-i}; };

 };

-bool operator==(const Int& a, const Int& b) const { return a.i == b.i; }
+Int operator(const Int& a, const Int& b) { return Int{a.i b.i}; }

 Int a{123}; Int b{456};

 a + b; / is equivalent to / a.operator+(b);

-a == b; / is equivalent to / operator==(a, b);
+a b; / is equivalent to / operator(a, b);

+-a; / is equivalent to / a.operator-();

 '''